 Although both teachers resigned from their organizations, their communities are left to work through the accusations of improper relationships and abuse.

-As a psychotherapist, Dr. Miles Neale has worked with students from spiritual groups in crisis, including those affiliated with Lama Norlha, Geshe Michael Roach and Lama Christie McNally, and Michael Stone, as well as yoga teachers Bikram Choudhury and John Friend.
+Which raises the question: how did abuse in these communities continue unchecked for so long?
+As a psychotherapist, Dr. Miles Neale has worked with students from spiritual groups in crisis, including those affiliated with Lama Norlha, Michael Stone, and Geshe Michael Roach and Christie McNally, as well as yoga teachers Bikram Choudhury and John Friend.
 As a Tibetan Buddhist practitioner, Neale understands the guru-student relationship as essential to the institution.

 Can you explain the traditional student-teacher relationship in Tibetan Buddhism?

 The unique form guru devotion found in Tibetan Buddhism is a vehicle of using another human being’s mind to accelerate one’s development.
 There’s a very sophisticated psychological component to this training, which basically mimics the child-parent bond for the student’s optimal development.

 The idea is that the mentor is a living buddha, while the student becomes sort of a surrogate child.
 Their spiritual relationship acts as a catalyst for evolution.
 The human brain is hardwired to mimic, download, and process information from a caregiver.
 So one is basically downloading the awakened qualities of body, speech, and mind—the way that the lama thinks, acts, and speaks—to create a human bridge between the ordinary experience of the student and the stage of enlightenment.

 Related: What Went Wrong